The Mergers & Acquisitions Litigation Review: Denmark

 In general terms, the buyer will have the possibility of claiming damages or a proportionate reduction of the purchase price, and rescinding the agreement.
 To be able to successfully claim damages, the buyer needs to prove that the seller acted culpably, that the buyer has suffered a causal and foreseeable loss, that no contributory negligence exists on its own side and that it has not accepted the risk that materialised, and that it has complied with its duty to mitigate damage.

 The burden of proving an actual loss lies with the plaintiff and is relatively hard to meet when it comes to management liability cases, whereas it is easier when it comes to misstatements in prospectuses, etc., as the Supreme Court has accepted to reverse the burden of proof of causation.

-Cases of this type can be extremely time consuming when dealt with by the courts.
-At present the Danish Supreme Court is hearing management liability cases on appeal that were filed approximately 10 years ago.
+Cases of this type can be extremely time-consuming when dealt with by the courts.
+At present, the Danish Supreme Court is hearing management liability cases on appeal that were filed approximately 10 years ago.
 Normally, the time frame for complex cases will be three to five years if they are appealed.

-Typically, defendants' first line of defence will be that no basis of liability exists, that there is no causation or no documented loss.
+Typically, defendants' first line of defence will be that no basis of liability exists, or that there is no causation or no documented loss.

-Other defences include acquiescence, statute-barring, contributory negligence, that the loss should be borne by other co-defendants, and relaxation.
+Other defences include acquiescence, statute-barring, contributory negligence, that the loss should be borne by other co-defendants and relaxation.

 Section 362 of the Danish Companies Act furnishes former shareholders with a further defence, as it requires gross negligence or intent on the part of a (former) shareholder in order for a plaintiff to hold that shareholder responsible.
 The provision can therefore be used by defendants to argue that the plaintiff can only successfully raise non-contractual tort claims if it can be proved that the defendant has acted in gross negligence or with intent.